Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 Belt Fitment Basics (model/year, width/angle)

-• Match your exact model + year when ordering.
+• Match your exact model and year when ordering.

 • Inspect both sheaves for grooves or contamination; a fresh belt on gouged sheaves slips from day one.

-• If you changed tire size, added weight (cage, armor, passengers), or ride at altitude, plan on a RZR clutch kit to put rpm back where the engine is happiest.
+• Changed tire size, added weight, or ride at altitude?
+Plan on a clutch kit to put RPM back where the engine is happiest.

-Quick test: With the cover off, the belt should sit just proud of the secondary sheave.
-If it’s too high/low or pinched, you’ve likely got the wrong RZR belt size or misalignment to address.
+Quick test: with the cover off, the belt should sit just proud of the secondary sheave.
+Too high/low or pinched = wrong size or misalignment to address.

 Signs Your Belt Is Failing

-• Hot, burnt-rubber smell and visible black dust inside the cover.
+• Hot, burnt-rubber smell and black dust inside the cover

-If you see two or more symptoms, stop the ride and swap.
-A clean trailside change beats a shredded belt wrapped around a clutch any day.
+If you see two or more symptoms, stop and swap.
+A clean trailside change beats a shredded belt wrapped around a clutch.

 Proper Break-In

-1. Prep the clutches.
-Degrease sheaves with a lint-free rag and non-residue cleaner.
-Avoid touching the belt with oily hands.
+1. Degrease sheaves with lint-free rag and non-residue cleaner.

-2. Install correctly.
-Follow torque specs; confirm the belt arrow points forward.
+2. Install correctly, torque per spec, belt arrow forward.

 3. 15–30 minutes of easy driving.
-Vary speed and throttle; avoid full throttle and slow lugging.
+Vary speed and throttle; avoid WOT and slow lugging.

 4. Cool completely.
-Park, pop the cover, and let it all cool to ambient.
+Pop the cover and let it reach ambient.

-5. Inspect.
-Blow out dust; look for early glazing or edge fray.
+5. Inspect for early glazing or edge fray, blow out dust.

 Heat and Venting Tips

-• Venting and ducting.
-Add clutch cover venting for dunes and slow technical trails.
-Make sure the system pulls fresh air in and hot air out.
+• Venting and ducting: ensure fresh air in and hot air out.

-• Clean intake filters.
-A clogged filter raises case temps fast.
+• Clean intake filters: clogged filters raise case temps fast.

-• Alignment & bushings.
-Misalignment and worn bushings create slip, which creates heat – check every 25–50 hours.
+• Alignment & bushings: misalignment creates slip, which creates heat.
+Check every 25–50 hours.

-• Paddles and heavy tires.
-They load the system; expect higher temps and re-clutch accordingly.
+• Paddles/heavy tires: expect higher temps and re-clutch accordingly.

 Pairing With Clutch Kits

-• Primary weights/springs set engagement rpm and how the RZR jumps off the line.
+• Primary weights/springs set engagement RPM and launch feel.

-• Secondary spring/helix control backshift (how quickly rpm returns on hills) and engine-braking feel.
+• Secondary spring/helix control backshift and engine-braking feel.

-• Bigger tires and extra cargo need more aggressive setups to avoid low-rpm lugging (belt slip).
+• Bigger tires and extra cargo need more aggressive setups to avoid low-RPM lugging.

-• Adjust one variable at a time and test on the same section of trail – keep notes of rpm vs. speed.
+• Change one thing at a time and test on the same section of trail.

 After dusty or muddy rides